indico/indico-user-docs/docs/conferences/sessions.md

 ### Creating a session type

 Before creating a session, we will first create a session type.
 Session types can help you better organize your sessions but they are not required unless you want to use poster sessions (see the [timetable page](./timetable.md) for more details).

-To create a new session type, navigate to the management area of an event and select _Sessions_ under _Organization_.
+To create a new session type, navigate to the management area of an event and select _Sessions_ under _Organisation_.

 ![](../assets/conferences/sessions/sessions_management.png)